Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Applications

 Finally, we study the bi-unit-invariant entanglement entropies in another natural setting: Biorthogonal Quantum Mechanics (BQM).
 BQM is a generalisation of standard quantum mechanics in which scale transformations act as physical symmetries \cite{Brody:BQM2014}.
 It is therefore desirable to employ entanglement measures and other observables that remain invariant under such transformations.
 The unit-invariant measures developed above are ideally suited for this purpose.

-We begin by briefly reviewing the essentials of BQM and, in particular, previously studied entanglement measures for biorthogonal states \cite{Brody:BQM2014}, including the standard right–left (RL) construction \cite{Chang:2019nhn,Yang:2024hzt,Herviou:2019yfb}.
+We begin by briefly reviewing the essentials of BQM and, in particular, previously studied entanglement measures for biorthogonal states \cite{Brody:BQM2014}, including the standard right-left (RL) construction \cite{Chang:2019nhn,Yang:2024hzt,Herviou:2019yfb}.
+Here we note that the notation R,L found in the literature has already been used in previous sections to denote the RUI/LUI cases, so in order to avoid a clash, we instead use $\mathcal{R},\mathcal{L}$ to denote the right-left notation of BQM.
 We then adapt the formalism introduced in the earlier sections to define the BUISVD entanglement entropy in the biorthogonal setting.
-The key message of this section is that, whereas the conventional RL entanglement entropy is generally complex-valued, may take negative values, and can be unbounded, the BUISVD-based alternative is always real, positive, bounded, and fully compatible with the scaling symmetry of BQM.

-\textbf{Biorthogonal bipartite states.} As the name indicates, the defining feature of BQM is a biorthogonal character of its states \cite{Brody:BQM2014}.
+The key message of this section is that, while the conventional $\mathcal{RL}$ entanglement entropy is generally complex-valued, may take negative values, and can be unbounded, the BUISVD-based alternative is always real, positive, bounded, and fully compatible with the scaling symmetry of BQM. \paragraph{Biorthogonal bipartite states.} As the name indicates, the defining feature of BQM is a biorthogonal character of its states \cite{Brody:BQM2014}.
 We thus consider $\mathcal H = \mathcal H_\mathbb{A} \otimes \mathcal H_\mathbb{B}$ and fix biorthogonal bases on each factor

 satisfying

 The corresponding product biorthogonal bases on $\mathcal H$ are